floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

 The root PR is here: [https://github.com/floooh/sokol/pull/1111](https://github.com/floooh/sokol/pull/1111).

-In a nutshell, the changes are:
+The TL;DR is:

-- When using sokol-shdc for shader compilation, the input GLSL source now requires explicit binding annotations via `layout(binding=N)`, where `N` directly maps to a sokol-gfx bindslot index.
+- When using sokol-shdc for shader compilation, the input GLSL source now requires explicit binding annotations via `layout(binding=N)`, where `N` directly maps to bindslot indices in the sokol-gfx resource binding API.
 - The concept of 'shader stages' mostly disappears from the sokol-gfx API, shader stages are now only a minor detail in the shader interface reflection information in the `sg_shader_desc` struct passed into the `sg_make_shader()`